 WARNING!
-The ignition system of this machine produces an electromagnetic field during operation.
-This field may under some circumstances interfere with pacemakers.
-To reduce the risk of serious or fatal injury, we recommend persons with pacemakers to consult their physician and the pacemaker manufacturer before operating this machine.
+This machine produces an electromagnetic field during operation.
+This field may under some circumstances interfere with active or passive medical implants.
+To reduce the risk of serious or fatal injury, we recommend persons with medical implants consult their physician and the medical implant manufacturer before operating this machine.

 WARNING!
 Never allow children to use or be in the vicinity of the machine.
-As the machine is equipped with a spring-loaded stop switch and can be started by low speed and force on the starter handle, even small children under some circumstances can produce the force necessary to start the machine.
+As the machine is equipped with a springloaded stop switch and can be started by low speed and force on the starter handle, even small children under some circumstances can produce the force necessary to start the machine.
 This can mean a risk of serious personal injury.
 Therefore remove the spark plug cap when the machine is not under close supervision.